warkito/Center/readme.md

 # About StudioJae

-Welcome to **StudioJae**, a leading **[agence création de site](https://studiojae.fr/)** and digital strategy agency.
+Welcome to **StudioJae**, a leading **[agence seo](https://studiojae.fr/)** and digital strategy agency at cannes.
 We specialize in building custom websites, enhancing user experiences, and providing tailored SEO solutions to help your business grow online.

 ## Our Expertise Includes:
 - **Website Design and Development**: Custom, responsive, and SEO-friendly websites.